KushalRegmi61/BlogWebsite/README.md

 - **Commenting System:** Logged-in users can comment on blog posts.
 - **Admin Functionality:** A secret admin has the ability to create, edit, and delete blog posts.

-You can visit the website at [this link](https://blogwebsite-vqrn.onrender.com/).
+You can visit the website at [Blog_Website](https://blogwebsite-vqrn.onrender.com/).

 ## Features